 · Our club Welfare Officer is responsible for updating this Policy in line with legislative and club developments

 · All individuals involved in/present at the club are required to adhere to the Policy

-· The individual who is told about, hears, or is made aware of the concern is responsible for following the Reporting a Safeguarding Concern Procedure.
+· The individual who is told about, hears, or is made aware of the concern is responsible for following the Reporting a Safeguarding Concern Procedure (see below).
 Unless someone is in immediate danger, they should inform their club Welfare Officer, LTA Safeguarding Team or National Safeguarding Lead.

 · The club Welfare Officer and Safeguarding Leads are responsible for reporting safeguarding concerns to the LTA Safe Safeguarding Team.